MagnusHJensen/dota2-api-wrapper/README.md

 [https://docs.opendota.com/#]

 ## Usage
-If you want more than 50.000 free calls every motnh and 60/requests per minute, then you can grab an api key (from here)[https://www.opendota.com/api-keys].
+If you want more than 50.000 free calls every motnh and 60/requests per minute, then you can grab an api key [from here](https://www.opendota.com/api-keys).

 From terminal:
 `npm install --save dota2-api-wrapper`